JKBero/Makers-Notes/Workshops.md

-Tighten the loop = find the right line / follow the stack trace Get visibility = use ```p``` to get visibility on each line
+Tighten the loop = find the right line / follow the stack trace Get visibility = use ```p``` to get visibility on each line If you locate the issue, fix it
+Rerun the tests
+If they *don't* pass, revert the changes and restart the debugging process

 --------------
 --------------